HewlettPackard/OpenShift-on-SimpliVity/README.md

 - Base DN location for which users will be searched
 - Additional filtering logic, such as the scope of the user query and an optional filter.

 The playbook does not have an understanding of the layout of your Directory and cannot figure it out.
 Which means you need to have this understanding (or get it from your Directory Service administrator).
 Once you have this understanding, you can model it in a so-called Custom Resource that the playbook will use to configure an [Identity Provider](https://docs.openshift.com/container-platform/4.1/authentication/understanding-identity-provider.html).
 OpenShift 4.1 supports different types of identity providers such as HTPasswd, Keystone etc. including LDAP which is the subject of this integration.

 ### Preparation Steps

 Here is what you should do before running the playbook:

-1. edit the file `group_vars/all/vars.yml` and specify the bind DN you want to use to traverse the LDAP tree.
+1. Edit the file `group_vars/all/vars.yml` and specify the bind DN you want to use to traverse the LDAP tree.
 For this purpose configure the variable `ldap_bind_user_dn:` The Bind Password is specified with the variable `ldap_bind_user_password`, using an indirection to follow the best practice.
 The actual value of this password is stored in the file `group_vars/all/vault.yml` which you should encrypt with `ansible-vault`.
 In the **example** below, the user `adreader` (which must exists) will be used to bind with the LDAP service.
 Make sure you leave the variable `ldap_bind_user_password` unchanged.

    ```bash
    ldap_bind_user_dn: "cn=adreader,cn=Users,dc=am2,dc=cloudra,dc=local"